oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 For each element of type `/$defs/branches_t` with `category` of `product_version` it MUST be tested that the value of `name` does not contain a version range.

-> To implement this test it is deemed sufficient that, when converted to lower case, the value of `name` satisfies the two requirements below:
+> To implement this test it is deemed sufficient that, when converted to lowercase, the value of `name` satisfies the two requirements below:
 >
 > 1. It does not contain any of the following operators:
 >